Roswell Dance Starz 2026-2027 Company Auditions: May 11-13th (Click for details)

 INSTRUCTOR

-Katrina has been blessed with sharing her talents around the world.
-Most notably, she performed in the Broadway production of Mel Brooks’ The Producers, where she danced in the Ensemble and also performed as the Understudy to the female lead, Ulla.
-She shared the stage with Tony Danza and David Hasselhoff in the Las Vegas production of The Producers.
-She was a Feature Singer and Showgirl in the long running Las Vegas spectacular, Don Arden’s Jublilee!, and has traveled around the world as a Cabaret Vocalist with Azamara Club Cruises.
+Katrina Loncaric is a choreographer and dance instructor versed in teaching nearly every type of dance including Jazz, Tap, Ballet, Lyrical, Preschool Dance and Music Theatre.
+Her choreography has been seen all around the Atlanta area with The Atlanta Jazz Theatre and MZ Stageworks.
+Since growing up and receiving her training with Dan and Company Studios in Dunwoody, GA, and St. Pius X High School, Katrina has been blessed with sharing her talents around the world.
+Most notably, Katrina worked with Susan Stroman in the Broadway production of Mel Brooks’ The Producers, where she not only danced in the Ensemble, but also performed as the Understudy to the female lead, Ulla.
+She also performed in the Las Vegas production of The Producers sharing the stage with Tony Danza and David Hasselhoff.
+In Las Vegas, Katrina was also a Feature Singer and Showgirl in the long running Las Vegas spectacular, Don Arden’s Jublilee!
+She has also been seen around the world traveling as a Cabaret Vocalist with Azamara Club Cruises performing in the ship’s production shows, and regularly taking the stage with her own “One-Woman Cabaret”.
 Katrina holds a B.A. in Communication Studies from The Catholic University of America in Washington, DC, and has studied and performed Improv and Sketch Comedy with The Upright Citizen’s Brigade Theatre, Second City, and The Groundlings in New York City, Los Angeles, and Las Vegas.
-In addition to teaching the future stars of tomorrow, she is a mother to a beautiful son.
+Some favorite musical regional credits include: A Chorus Line (Judy); Crazy For You (Irene); Damn Yankees (Lola); and Hair (Jeannie).

 Kelly Hunter